I am a student and scholar of the work of the late Dr. Robert S. Hartman [1910-1973].

 In 1976, the Robert S. Hartman Institute for Formal and Applied Axiology was founded as a non-profit organization in order to preserve, refine, advance, and make better known to the world the work begun by Hartman.
 Today, I serve on the board of directors of the Institute in the roles of Vice President of Research and as Editor of the Journal of Formal Axiology: Theory and Practice.
 You can learn more about the Institute and our work here: www.hartmaninstitute.org.

 My personal journey into academic research was chronicled recently as a chapter in a monograph published by Fielding Graduate University (May, 2019).
 The book is entitled, The Fielding Scholar Practitioner: Voices from 45 Years of Fielding Graduate University.
 In the editors’ words, “This is a collection of essays, memoirs and research articles that capture the unique role of Fielding Graduate University as one of the nation’s oldest graduate institutions for mid-career learners.”
 I am proud to have earned my PhD at Fielding and to have contributed a chapter to this monograph.

 My Fielding story, Chapter 2 in the book, is entitled, “On Becoming an Axiological Hermeneut.”
 You can read that submission here.
 This essay provides a chronological account of my published research since 2010.

 In my capacity as Vice President of Research for the Hartman Institute, I am leading a multi-year effort to select, edit, digitize, proofread, and publish more of Hartman’s previously unpublished works.
-Our first publication from this effort is entitled, Five Lectures on Formal Axiology, The Revolution Against War, both of which I am the Editor, and Wit & Wisdom: Quotes by Robert S. Hartman, of which I am Co-Editor..
+Our first publications from this effort are: Five Lectures on Formal Axiology, The Revolution Against War, both of which I am the Editor, and Wit & Wisdom: Quotes by Robert S. Hartman, of which I am Co-Editor..